-Grant Application Deadline: February 5, 2021 National Institute of Food and Agriculture (NIFA) Introduction
+Grant Application Deadline for 2023-24 to be announced National Institute of Food and Agriculture Introduction

 NIFA works with university scientists across the U.S. to find innovative solutions to issues related to agriculture, food, the environment, and communities across five priority science areas.

 - Food security and hunger.
 NIFA supports science to boost domestic agricultural production, improve capacity to meet the growing global food demand, and foster innovation in fighting hunger and food insecurity in vulnerable populations.

 - Climate change.
 NIFA funded projects help producers adapt to changing weather patterns and sustain economic vitality while also reducing greenhouse gas emissions and increasing carbon sequestration in agricultural and forest production systems.